MicrosoftDocs/Advertising-docs/BingAds/campaign-management-service/bmcstore.md

 ---
-title: BMCStore Data Object
+title: BMCStore Data Object - Campaign Management ms.service: bing-ads-campaign-management-service ms.topic: article
-ms.service: bing-ads-campaign-management-service
-ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Defines a Bing Merchant Center store.
 ---
-# BMCStore Data Object
+# BMCStore Data Object - Campaign Management
 Defines a Bing Merchant Center store.

 Elements of this object are defined in the Bing Merchant Center store, and read-only in Bing Ads.
 Values of elements do not restrict Bing Ads features.
 For example, a Bing Shopping campaign and product ad may be added whether the *IsActive* element is set to true or false.